mapy1874/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-I am passionate about software engineering and data science
+I am a sophomore student at [Dept. of Computer Science](https://cs.unc.edu), University of North Carolina at Chapel Hill, where I conduct research under the supervision of [Prof. Gary Bishop](https://www.cs.unc.edu/~gb/).
+I enjoy a good Netflix binge but can also be found on fountain pen shows.
+As a software engineering and data science enthusiast, I am actively seeking 2021 summer internship opportunities.